-If you’re having trouble getting a loan approved, you might utilise the higher worth of your property to gain a larger mortgage.
+If your are having trouble getting a loan approved, you may utilise the higher worth of your property to gain a larger mortgage.

 You could also use the extra cash from a remortgage to do alternations or improvements to your house that will boost its worth even more.